(888) 595-9101 Call Now For Pricing and Availability

 Assisted Living Admission Rules You Should Know

 Eldercare such as nursing homes, memory care facilities, and assisted living communities are full of regulations, guidelines, and rules that must be followed.
 While many of these rules are in place to keep seniors safe, there are some that are confusing even for veteran caregivers to understand.
 Different levels of senior care have different laws that apply, which can make qualifying for an assisted living spot seem impossible.
-Here are a few little-known admissions and residency rules that you should keep in mind.
+Taking the time to consult with a senior living advisor or eldercare professional can clarify confusing areas before submitting an application.

 x